MelonKony/millmint/content/utopia/vekllei/society/government.md

 * **Department of Democracy**: Research that contributes to floral democracy, particularly as it operates at the borough and canton levels of government.
 * **Department of Civil Affairs**: Research related to civil rights, demography and culture policy.
 * **Department of Commonwealth Economics and Trade**: Macroeconomic research in Commonwealth trade.
-* **Department of Reform**: Offices and staff in South Vekllei.
+* **Department of Reform**: Research related to Vekllei bureaucracy and the efficiency of its government.
 {{</section>}}

 {{<section>}}
 #### Standardisations Directorate

-The *Standardisations Directorate* works to standardise all departments of the Government, including the appearance and manuals of style of Commonwealth infrastructure and publications.
-Their work includes major brand elements like flags and logos, and specific linguistic and typographic features including fonts, preferred punctuation and symbols.
+The *Standardisations Directorate* works to standardise the visual identity of all departments of the Government and boroughs of the Commonwealth, including the appearance and manuals of style of Commonwealth infrastructure and publications.
+Their work includes major brand elements like flags and logos, and specific linguistic and typographic features including typefaces, preferred punctuation and symbols.
 It has considerable authority over other departments, which usually lack autonomy to enforce their own visual identity independently.
 Most work for the Standardisations Directorate is performed by in-house designers and artists.
 {{</section>}}

 {{<section>}}
 #### State Assets Directorate

+The *State Assets Directorate* manages state-owned companies across the Commonwealth, particularly those with considerable international trade.
+These include several major industrial companies in Vekllei, like General Reactor S.A.
 {{</section>}}
 {{<section>}}
 #### Statistics Directorate